Lindbergh Elementary School

 Canisius College Community Partnership Award

-Lindbergh Elementary School has been nominated for the Cansius College School of Education and Human Services Community Partnership Award.
-This award is to recognize Canisius College Community Partners who enrich the programs in the School of Education.
-Lindbergh was nominated for this award due to their outstanding efforts to improve teacher education and student learning.
-Faculty and staff at Lindbergh have been extremely collaborative with faculty and staff from Canisius College in helping to match teacher candidates with the appropriate settings.
-Teachers at the school have been proactive in collaborating with our programs.
-In addition, Lindbergh has engaged in unique partnership activities with Canisius College that have impacted the quality of the program provided to Canisius College students.
+Lindbergh Elementary School was awarded the 2009 Cansius College School of Education and Human Services Community Partnership Award.
+Lindbergh won this award due to their outstanding efforts to improve teacher education and student learning.
+Faculty and staff at Lindbergh were recognized for being extremely collaborative with faculty and staff from Canisius College in helping to match teacher candidates with the appropriate settings.
+In addition, Lindbergh was honored for their unique partnership activities with Canisius College that have impacted the quality of the program provided to Canisius College students.
 These activities include offering an extraordinary quantity of quality placements for field experiences, participating in collaborative research, and hosting student teaching cohorts focused on action research and collaborative service.

 Student Testimonial about their Experience at Lindbergh Elementary School

 Lindbergh gave us countless development opportunities, especially regarding Common Core, that connected directly with the education classes at Canisius.
 I felt very supported by the Canisius faculty who oversaw our connections between our classrooms in the elementary school and back at college.
 They ensured that we were not simply reading about theories and practices, but actually having chances to try them out with students.
 I have actually used several of the strategies regarding teaching Common Core Standards in E.L.A. that I learned through professional development through Lindbergh/Canisius connection in my classroom today.

 - Sandy Casey '12